Chicago Seven: Investigation of the violence

 Investigations were conducted by the City of Chicago, the U.S. Department of Justice, the House Committee on Un-American Activities (HUAC), and the National Commission on the Causes and Prevention of Violence.
-On September 6, 1968, the Daley administration issued a report that focused on "outside agitators" with an "avowed purpose of a hostile confrontation with law enforcement."
+On September 6, 1968, the city administration issued a report that focused on "outside agitators" with an "avowed purpose of a hostile confrontation with law enforcement."

 Bruce Ragsdale writes that the HUAC chair, Richard Ichord, "suspected communist involvement in the demonstrations", but the hearings "devolved into a bizarre preview of the conspiracy trial when a shirtless, barefooted Jerry Rubin burst into the hearing room with a bandolier of bullets and a toy gun."
 In October 1968, Abbie Hoffman was arrested for wearing an American flag shirt while trying to attend a HUAC meeting after being subpoenaed to appear.
 Tom Hayden also testified during the hearings.

 On September 4, 1968, Milton Eisenhower, chair of the National Commission on the Causes and Prevention of Violence, announced the commission would investigate and report its findings to President Lyndon Johnson.
 Supervised by Daniel Walker, more than 200 investigators conducted interviews of more than 1,400 witnesses and reviewed FBI reports and film.
 The Walker Report was released on December 1, 1968, and described the violence as a "police riot".
 The report summary included:

 That some policemen lost control of themselves under exceedingly provocative circumstances can perhaps be understood; but not condoned.
 If no action is taken against them, the effect can only be to discourage the majority of policemen who acted responsibly, and further weaken the bond between police and community.

-The Walker Report also acknowledged provocation and violence by some protesters and stated the "vast majority of the demonstrators were intent on expressing by peaceful means their dissent."
+The Walker Report also acknowledged provocation and violence by some protesters and stated the "vast majority of the demonstrators were intent on expressing by peaceful means their dissent".

 The Department of Justice investigation did not support prosecution of demonstrators.
 Attorney General Ramsey Clark asked the U.S. attorney in Chicago to investigate the Chicago police.